msillano/IoTwebUI/README21.md

 Am I asking too much?
 An 'open' system should allow these automations.
 Or not?
 In fact, with RULES _it can be done_! <br>
 _Some preconditions: My thermo-valve ('Termo bed') has the properties 'temp_set' and 'temp_current'.
-For simplicity, I only used the values ​​16, 20, and 21 °C as the Target temperature: in this way I only need 3 taps-to-run called Tbedroom16, Tbedroom20, and Tbedroom21, to turn on and set the air conditioner._
+For simplicity, I only used the values ​​16, 20, and 21 °C as the Target temperature: in this way I only need 3 taps-to-run called Tbedroom16, Tbedroom20, and Tbedroom21, to turn on and set the air conditioner.<br>
+Here are the necessary RULES, where I use some intermediate variables to reduce complexity.
+The ISTRIGGERH() macro is true only once, when the condition goes from false to true (see below), ROUND() rounds a number and transforms it into text, to form the strings "TTbedroom16","TTbedroom20",.. . i.e. the name of the 'tap-to-run', which thus now depends on Ttarget.
+The clima turn-on is also stored in the 'Alert register'._
 ```
 var _diff = 2.3; // to be calibrated next winter
 var _Ttarget = GET("Termo bed", "temp_set") ;